itmekanishk/ProductRecommendationAnalysis/README.md

 On clicking "Show Recommendation", it displays 5 visually similar products (with images and names).

 🚀 Getting Started
 🔧 Prerequisites
 Ensure you have Python installed.
 Then install dependencies:

-pip install pandas scikit-learn streamlit
+->pip install pandas scikit-learn streamlit

 💻 Run the Application